-Large, clean, double-room in quiet detached home, with kitchen use, Rothwell, NN14.
-Off A14 easy access A1/M1/M6/A6/Kettering hospital.
+Large, bright, very clean, double-room in a quiet detached home, with kitchen use, Rothwell, NN14.
+Off A14, easy access A1/M1/M6/A6/Kettering hospital.
 45min Silverstone/25min Rockingham speedway.
-10min drive Rushton Hall (see extra details re getting there back).
+10min drive Rushton Hall/Kelmarsh Hall (see extra details re getting there & back).
 5min walk restaurants, shops & historic centre.
-Please do take the time read my detailed description & see photos :).
+Please take the time read my detailed description & see photos :).

 The guest-room is the biggest bedroom, with a large, eastward facing, bay-window receiving morning sunshine.
-The room has stripped, varnished floorboards and Turkish rugs (I literally hauled them home in my backpack), a comfortable double bed with white, 100% cotton bedding and a down filled duvet.
+The room has stripped, varnished floorboards and Turkish rugs, a comfortable double bed with white, 100% cotton bedding and a down duvet.

-Guests tell me the bed is very comfortable, & blackout curtains help to keep out the early light morning.
+Guests tell me the bed is very comfortable, & blackout curtains help to keep out the early morning light.
 There are double electrical sockets on both sides of the bed, and places to put phones etc, if you need to keep devices handy whilst charging overnight.

 Although the guest room is at the front of the house, you won't be disturbed by traffic as I live on a relatively quiet road.
-(Although it is a little busier than usual, during morning/evening rush-hours, due to the temporary closure of the Rothwell bypass.)
 The room has bedside lamps, desk, chair, rocking-chair, footstool and a small, Freeview, flatscreen TV with built-in DVD player.
 The wardrobe & chest of drawers are for guest use too.
-Lots of space & places to put your bits & pieces.
+Lots of space to put your bits & pieces.

 As everyone has different breakfast needs, I leave it to my guests to bring/organise their own breakfast.
 You are welcome to use the kitchen (which is well equipped, I do have a microwave (amongst other gadgets) you also have use of a separate fridge.
 There is usually coffee on the go in the morning. :)

-Guests have use of the guest bedroom, upstairs bathroom & kitchen (with dining area).
-Please do read my full description & see all photographs.
+Guests have use of the guest bedroom, bathroom upstairs & downstairs kitchen (with dining area).
+Please read my full description & see all photographs.

 My house has off-road parking for two cars, so you don't have to worry about finding a spot on the street.
 If you are on a motorbike it can be securely parked at the rear of my house.